alx-sch/miniRT/README.md

  @param cam	The camera object containing the FOV in degrees.

  @return	The normalized direction vector of the ray in camera space.

+ @note
+The z-component of the ray direction is set to 1.0 as a convention.
+This places the projection plane (screen) at z = 1.0 in camera space, which simplifies the perspective projection math.
+The vector is then normalized to ensure it has a unit length, making it independent of this initial choice for z.
 */
 t_vec3	compute_ray_direction(int x, int y, t_cam cam)
 {